 The complexities of currency hedging require a thoughtful approach clubbed with a thorough assessment and strategic planning.
 Before diving in, it is essential for you to carefully consider several key factors.
 By evaluating your currency risk exposure, defining clear objectives, and understanding market dynamics, you can develop a practical currency hedging strategy tailored to your business needs.
 Let’s explore some critical considerations to guide your decision-making process.

 Because currency may move in waves, trending one way or another, it can significantly impact your investment decisions in the long run.
-Predicting which way it will go, especiallyin the short term, can be challenging.
+Predicting which way it will go, especially in the short term, can be challenging.

+A portfolio’s average annual returns are not the full story; they are a part of the story.
+Here’s an example for you to comprehend it better.
 Investors John and Sarah both invest $100,000 in the stock market.
 John chooses a portfolio with high volatility, while Sarah opts for a more stable, low-volatility portfolio.
 Over the next few years, both portfolios experience average annual returns of 8%.
 However, due to the volatile nature of John’s portfolio, its value fluctuates significantly each year.
 In contrast, Sarah’s portfolio maintains a steadier growth trajectory.
 After five years, John’s portfolio is worth $155,000, while Sarah’s portfolio has grown to $146,000.
 Despite the same average returns, the impact of volatility is evident in the final portfolio values.

 Over the years, while exchange rates fluctuate annually, their impact on investment returns tends to lessen.
 Long-term investment horizons allow short-term currency movements to smooth out, enabling underlying fundamentals to play a more substantial role in returns.
 This underscores the value of patience and strategic planning in managing currency dynamics within investment portfolios.